dash-project/dash/README.md

 Developer Notes
 ===============

-This section is relevant if you intend to contribute code to the DASH project.
+This section is only relevant to contributors in the DASH project.

 Code Style
 ----------

-We follow the Google C++ Style Guide which is widely accepted in prevalent open source projects:
+We follow the Google C++ Style Guide which is widely accepted in established open source projects:

 http://google.github.io/styleguide/cppguide.html